Get access to everything we publish when you sign up for Outside+.

 If you do end up with some soreness, Dr. Barry Goldman, a New York dermatologist and marathon runner, suggests treating with an over-the-counter vitamin A and D cream—otherwise known as diaper-rash ointment.

-Skin Problems: Acne
+Summer Skin Problem: Acne

 Solution: Avoid stale sweat and fabric softener.